The AUA Expert Exchange Podcast: Discussions About Managing GU Cancer (2020)

-To encourage consistent, high quality, evidence-based treatment of patients, the AUA is launching a series of podcast episodes designed to improve the ability of the urologist to care for patients with prostate, bladder and kidney cancers.
-These activities are designed to increase the clinician’s competence in the application of new and emerging treatment options, including their mechanism of action and associated side effects.
+To encourage consistent, high quality, evidence-based treatment of patients, the AUA has created a series of podcast episodes designed to improve the ability of the urologist to care for patients with prostate, bladder and kidney cancers.
+The activities are designed to increase the clinician’s competence in the application of new and emerging treatment options, including their mechanism of action and associated side effects.

-Based on the documented need for additional education in prostate cancer, bladder cancer, and renal cell carcinoma, the AUA will identify expert faculty to engage in a series of 12 interactive interview-style episodes.
+Based on the documented need for additional education in prostate cancer, bladder cancer, and renal cell carcinoma, the AUA has identified expert faculty to engage in a series of ten interactive interview-style episodes.
 The AUA Expert Exchange Podcast: Discussions About Managing GU Cancer is designed to address very specific learning opportunities and reach the urologist in an easy, flexible way with smaller, targeted updates.

-The 12 topic-specific podcasts will focus on the follow:
+The 10 topic-specific podcasts will focus on the following:

-5. The Role of Immune Checkpoint Inhibitors in Bladder Cancer
+- The Expanding Role of Immune Checkpoint Inhibitors in MIBC and NMIBC

-12. Sequencing of Agents and Combination of Treatment Options for RCC
+- Sequencing of Agents and Combination of Treatment for Metastatic RCC

 This educational series is supported by independent educational grants from: